THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 We process the data as long as this is necessary for the respective purpose.
 If necessary, we process your personal data for the duration of our business relationship, which also includes the initiation and processing of a contract.

-In addition, like every company, we are obliged to comply with statutory retention periods, for example the deadlines under commercial and tax law.
-If there are statutory retention requirements, the relevant personal data will be stored for the duration of the retention period.
-The storage period also depends on the statutory limitation periods, which, for example, according to Sections 195 ff. of the Civil Code (BGB), can usually be three years, but in certain cases can also be up to thirty years.
-After the retention period has expired, it will be checked whether further processing is necessary.
+In addition, like every company, we are obliged to comply with the statutory retention periods, for example the periods under commercial and tax law.
+Insofar as statutory retention obligations exist, the relevant personal data is stored for the duration of the retention obligation.
+The storage period is also based on the statutory limitation periods, which, for example, according to §§ 195 ff. of the German Civil Code (BGB), are generally three years, but in certain cases can be up to thirty years.
+After the retention period has expired, a check is carried out to determine whether there is any further need for processing.
 If it is no longer necessary, the data will be deleted.

 Emails and business letters

 If you send us an email, your data and the entire email content will be stored in accordance with the principles of proper accounting.
 Most emails count as business letters, and emails can also contain information relevant to tax law.
-In our opinion, the effort involved in checking every single e-mail in this respect is not in proportion to the benefit and the sender’s legitimate interests.
-However, you can of course ask us to delete them at any time and we will carry out a case-by-case review and inform you of the result.
-This may lead to erasure or restriction of processing, depending on the content of the correspondence.
+In our opinion, the effort involved in checking each individual e-mail in this respect is not in proportion to the benefit and the interests of the sender that are worthy of protection.
+However, you can of course ask us to delete it at any time and we will carry out a case-by-case review and inform you of the result.
+This may lead to deletion or restriction of processing, depending on the content of the correspondence.

 Withdrawal of your consent